-Loud noises can startle any dog, but some dogs experience high anxiety when they hear thunder, fireworks, car alarms, and other sounds.
+Loud noises can startle any dog, but some dogs might spook a little extra when they hear thunder, fireworks, car alarms, and other sounds.
 This is known as noise aversion, noise sensitivity or noise anxiety in dogs.
-It’s a relatively common phenomenon, unfortunately – affecting at least one third of all dogs in the US.
+It’s a relatively common phenomenon – affecting at least one third of all dogs in the US.

 So in this post, we’re going to share some of our top tips on how to manage your buddy’s noise anxiety – and how to plan ahead for an emergency, in case they do spook and run off at a loud sound.
 Let’s get started.